 Moz Keyword Explorer

-This is one of the best programs that can help you estimate how difficult a keyword is.
+This is one of the best programs that can help you estimate how difficult a term is.

 Moreover, Moz KE generates a huge query of up to 1000 semantically related terms to your core keyword.

 Although I’m not the biggest fan of Moz products, I absolutely love Moz keyword difficulty metric!

 Moz Keyword Explorer gives you a thorough site analysis based on several important metrics:

 - Search volume (ranges from minimum to maximum)

 - Difficulty (0-100) – aim for as low score as possible

 - Potential (0-100) – the higher the better

 - Opportunity (0-100) – again, the best opportunities come from keywords with highest score

 However, the biggest upside of the tool is that it is newbie-friendly.
 It is really simplistic and it allows you to learn more about keyword research.